Autodesk-AutoCAD/AutoLispExt/README.md

    - AutoCAD AutoLISP: [Reference](https://www.autodesk.com/autolisp-reference)
    - AutoCAD AutoLISP: [Tutorials](https://www.autodesk.com/autolisp-tutorials)

-The extension is distributed under the [Autodesk Terms of Use](https://www.autodesk.com/company/terms-of-use/en/general-terms#offerings).
+The extension is open source and distributed under Apache License v2.0.

 Your feedback is highly appreciated!
 Should you have any suggestions, please create an issue [here](https://github.com/Autodesk-AutoCAD/AutoLispExt/issues).